- Working from home is a convenient trend that's gaining traction.

 "Build stronger relationships with virtual workers," Wakely said.
 "Personal, short, direct and honest [communication] is crucial."

 Remote employees, especially those who work nontraditional hours or are outside the headquarters' time zone, sometimes feel that their team isn't around when they are, and vice versa.

 While it's impossible to expect everyone to be available 24/7, knowing that they can reach out to their colleagues and stay in touch through digital communication helps virtual workers feel more connected.

-Jay advised considering everyone's time zone when setting meeting times or sending emails.
-For instance, if you want to send a message at noon your time to a person who is already clocked out for the evening, be sure to acknowledge that you don't expect a response until the following workday, Jay said.
+Jay advises considering everyone's time zone when setting meeting times or sending emails.
+For instance, if you want to send a message at noon in your time to a person who is already clocked out for the evening, acknowledge that you don't expect a response until the following workday.

-"Things like this can go a long way in creating camaraderie and trust among employees when their work schedules are understood and respected," she added.
+"Things like this can go a long way in creating camaraderie and trust among employees when their work schedules are understood and respected," Jay added.

-Gamification, the application of game-playing elements to nongame environments, has become a popular tactic for companies who want to encourage customer loyalty and engagement in a fun way.
-But the same tactics of encouraging competitions and rewards for everyday activities can also be an effective employee engagement strategy.
+Gamification, the application of game-playing elements to nongame environments, has become a popular tactic for companies to encourage customer loyalty and engagement in a fun way.
+The same tactics of encouraging competitions and rewards for everyday activities can be an effective employee engagement strategy.

 "Employees need to feel included, as if they are part of a team," Ventrice said.
 "Team-based goals and competitions help build a sense of collaboration and cooperation.
 Teams can be based on function or location, with the key goal being inclusion in striving towards a common objective."

 Ventrice also noted that game-based performance management systems can help standardize performance metrics and evaluation criteria.
-This is especially important for remote employees who may feel like they are missing out on vital promotional opportunities by not being physically present.
+This is especially important for remote employees, who may feel like they are missing out on vital promotion opportunities by not being physically present.

-Additional reporting by Nicole Fallon and Adam C. Uzialko.
+Nicole Fallon and Adam C. Uzialko contributed to the reporting and writing in this article.
 Some source interviews were conducted for a previous version of this article.